Mentor Immersion: Academic Year Experience (Grades 10-12)

-The Mentor Immersion program during the academic year runs for 6 months and is designed for rising 10th through 12th grade students.
+The Mentor Immersion program during the academic year runs for approximately 6 months and is designed for rising 10th through 12th grade students.
 The 6-month time frame in the academic year allows for the same number of contact hours as the 3-month Mentor Immersion experience offered during the summer session.
 The summer experience is more intensive because of the condensed time frame.

-Each mentorship meets synchronously for two hours a week for the length of the program.
+Each academic year mentorship meets synchronously for two hours a week for the length of the program.
 Mentorship meeting times are in the evenings or weekends to not conflict with school obligations.
 The times of the meetings vary by mentorship and will be posted with the mentorship description.

-Students can expect 2 hours of live sessions with their mentor and classmates each week, 1 hour each week of office hour time to meet with their mentor, and approximately 2-4 hours per week of meaningful asynchronous work during the 6-month mentorship experience.
+Students can expect 2 hours of live sessions with their mentor and classmates each week, 1 hour each week of office hour time to meet with their mentor, and approximately 2-4 hours per week of additional meaningful asynchronous work during the 6-month mentorship experience.

 Click the button below to see our mentorship offerings for our current cohort.